-Okay fine, me neither.
 You’ve got goals you want to succeed in.
-You’ve got difficult challenges standing in your way.
-So do I. Here are some of the tools that I have discovered and developed that motivate me to succeed.
-They have been a huge help to me in achieving goals, conquering life’s many obstacles, and (occasionally) surviving its sick sense of humor.
-My top motivational tips for success in absolutely anything, here goes!
+You’ve got complex challenges standing in your way.
+So do I. Here are some of the tools I have discovered and developed that motivate me to succeed.
+They have been a massive help to me in achieving goals, conquering life’s many obstacles, and (occasionally) surviving its sick sense of humor.

 1. Be Flexible

-There’s an old military saying that “No plan survives first contact with the enemy.”
-While a bit cynical on the surface, there’s a motivational sentiment there.
-Having a plan is a great thing, but plans are often made in a vacuum, free of the twists and turns life will inevitably put us through.
+There’s an old military saying, “No plan survives first contact with the enemy.”
+While a bit cynical, there’s a motivational sentiment there.
+Having a plan is great, but plans are often made in a vacuum, free of the twists and turns life will inevitably put us through.

-When circumstances change and the initial plan no longer fits, a brittle plan will break, and you’ll be stuck where you are.
-But a flexible plan, with an adaptive attitude, can adjust to meet the current situation.
+When circumstances change, and the initial plan no longer fits, a brittle plan will break, and you’ll be stuck where you are.
+But a flexible strategy, with an adaptive attitude, can adjust to meet the current situation.
 Plans like these keep us moving forward.
-Don’t get too hung up on the initial version of your plan.
-Identify just what you need to know to get started, be ready to adapt, and you’ll be unstoppable.
+So don’t get too hung up on the initial version of your plan.
+Instead, identify what you need to know to get started, be ready to adapt, and you’ll be unstoppable.

 2. Deconstruct the Problem

 What’s the biggest obstacle in your way right now?
 The one thing that, if it could disappear at a snap of the fingers, would create the most space for you to go after your goal?
-Challenges like these can seem huge, and totally overwhelming, and there’s a reason for that.
-The most difficult obstacles usually aren’t one single giant thing, but a series of smaller ones stacked on top of each other wearing a trench coat.
+Challenges like these can seem vast and overwhelming, and there’s a reason for that.
+The most difficult obstacles usually aren’t monoliths.
+Instead, they are often a series of smaller challenges stacked on top of each other wearing a trench coat.

-Try this: imagine the problem you’re facing as a brick wall blocking your path to the life that you want.
-Instead of repeatedly crashing into the wall hoping for it to crumble, ask yourself how you could remove one brick from that wall.
-Just one.
+Try this: imagine your problem as a brick wall blocking your path to the life you want.
+Rather than repeatedly crashing into the wall hoping for it to crumble, ask yourself how to remove one brick from that wall — just one.
 Solve an isolated piece of the problem.
 And then another.
-And after a while, well, you’ve probably played Jenga before, I’m sure you know how this goes.
+And after a while, well, you’ve probably played Jenga before; I’m sure you know how this goes.

 3. Focus On the One Thing That Comes Next

-Maybe you’re one step ahead of me, you’ve already deconstructed the challenge ahead of you.
+Maybe you’re one step ahead of me; you’ve already deconstructed the challenge ahead of you.
 Now, instead of one big problem, you have a thousand small ones to solve.
-We’ve reduced the quality of the obstacle, and masterfully converted it to quantity.

-The difference is, we can solve small problems.
+The difference is we can solve small problems.
 We can even solve lots of small problems.
 You’ve probably already done it dozens of times today.
 Just not simultaneously.
-Focus.
-Shut out the distractions.
-One brick at a time.
+Focus — one brick at a time.
 There’ll be time for the others.
-This isn’t it.

 4. Consider All Your Options

 While focus is essential for keeping steady and not getting overwhelmed, focus in excess can turn into tunnel vision.
 And that’s no good.
-Because when you have tunnel vision, you can get all hung up trying to fix something that isn’t meant to be fixed right now.
+Because when you have tunnel vision, you may hyper-fixate on unimportant things.

-So what’s the difference between having productive focus and dogged tunnel vision on something that’s keeping you stuck?
+So what’s the difference between productive focus and dogged tunnel vision on something keeping you stuck?
 Movement.
-If you’re moving forward on the current task and that is still serving the high-level plan, then that’s great.
+If you’re moving forward on a task that is still serving the high-level plan, that’s great.
 Dial in your focus on it and keep going.
-But if you’re trying and trying and not going anywhere, take a look around.
+But if you’re trying and not going anywhere, look around.
 There’s usually another way forward.

 5. Growth is Rarely Linear

-People who bear the title of “overnight success” are rarely very appreciative of it.
-And for good reason.
-When it’s your own story, it’s a lot easier to see the years of learning, struggle, and persistence that eventually led to the one moment where everything started to come together.
-Outside observers then point to that moment like it fell from the sky.
+People who bear the title of “overnight success” rarely appreciate it, and for a good reason.
+When it’s your own story, it’s a lot easier to see the years of learning, struggle, and persistence that eventually led to the one moment when everything started to come together.
+Outside observers then point to that moment as if it fell from the sky.

 6. Take a Beat

-As far as motivational tips for success go, I find this to be one of the toughest.
-It’s tricky because it’s a bit counter-intuitive.
+As far as motivational tips for success go, this is one of the toughest.
+It’s tricky because it’s a bit counterintuitive.
 When you’re pushing and pushing without moving forward, sometimes the best way to get ahead is to stop moving.
-If you’re running yourself ragged, then I admire your persistence but you may be doing yourself a disservice.
+If you’re running yourself ragged, I admire your persistence, but you may be doing yourself a disservice.

 Rest is a good thing, and we all need to take breaks to charge up.
-Giving your mind and body even a few minutes to relax and decompress can change the equation.
-Think back to the points above.
-A lot of this is just about re-assessing the situation and looking for a new approach.
-And taking a moment to rest while you do that is a gift to yourself, not just right now, but again when you get back up and start moving again.
+That’s why giving your mind and body a few minutes to relax and decompress can change the entire equation.
+Taking a moment to rest is a gift to yourself, not just right now, but when you get back up and start moving again.

-Some challenges are just too big – or at the very least, horrendously inefficient – to face by ourselves.
+Some challenges are too big or, at the very least, horrendously inefficient to face by ourselves.
 Looking to others for support is not a weakness; it’s the opposite.
 Don’t be afraid to let others, be they professionals, friends, or loved ones, lend a hand.